 In 2010, the new part G of the Building Regulations for the UK came into force.
 The new regulations are part of a drive to reduce domestic water consumption by 18% and they mention compost toilets for the first time.

-This means provided you have a planned route to take the waste from the toilet out of the building, without going through a living area, a Separett compost toilet would meet building regulations.
+This means provided you have a planned route to take the waste from the toilet out of the building, without going through a living area, a Separett or an Air Head compost toilet would meet building regulations.
 If the building you wish to install a compost toilet is an outbuilding or garden building and is of such size that it does not require building regulations, then the installation of a compost toilet would not require you to meet the above requirements.

 The Environment Agency and compost toilets

 In England, the Environment Agency are under-resourced and are moving more towards more ‘self certification’, especially in low-impact systems such as compost toilets connected to individual dwellings.
 Unfortunately, finding the relevant information from the EA (Environment Agency) can be tricky!

 Remember that the EA are there to ensure that processes you engage in are safe for people to use, and don’t damage or pollute the environment directly or indirectly.
 You might find the regulations frustrating, but they are there to ensure a safe environment for future generations!